-A player who scored a brilliant 180 as an opening batsman against Australia in the second Test at Lord’s in 2013, he has been touted as a future England captain by White Rose stalwart Michael Vaughan, someone who has played a major role in the right-hander’s development.
+Root, who scored a brilliant 180 as an opening batsman against Australia in the second Test at Lord’s in 2013 and an unbeaten 200 against Sri Lanka at the same venue a year later, has been touted as a future England captain by White Rose stalwart Michael Vaughan, someone who has played a major role in the right-hander’s development.

 The only issue the pair have is that they support football teams on different sides of the Steel City, with Root a Blade!

 Root, like Vaughan, came through the ranks at the Sheffield Collegiate club, and was earmarked for great things from a young age.

 He built his reputation largely as an opener in the longer format, but in recent seasons – 2012 in particular – has shown just how useful a tool he can be for captains in the limited overs arena as well.

 Shortly after scoring 73 on his Test debut against India at Nagpur, he made his one-day and Twenty20 international bows on the same tour.